zskzskabcd/EventuallyCommand/README.md

 [![PlatformIO CI](https://github.com/zskzskabcd/EventuallyCommand/actions/workflows/platformio.yml/badge.svg)](https://github.com/zskzskabcd/EventuallyCommand/actions/workflows/platformio.yml)

 forked from [matthewturner/EventuallyCommand](https://github.com/matthewturner/Eventually)
-Compared with matthewturner/EventuallyCommand, its data type is string, which is more convenient for data transmission and interaction, but it also requires more memory
+Compared with matthewturner/EventuallyCommand, its data type is String, which is more convenient for data transmission and interaction, but it also requires more memory

 # Eventually - Command